 A Terrifyingly Exciting Haunted Massachusetts Road Trip

 The first stop on our haunted hotspot road trip is a ship with spirits as its cargo.
-The USS Salem is a decommissioned war ship and has been noted as one of the most haunted naval vessels in the entire world!
-It was used a makeshift hospital after the 1953 Ionian Earthquake, and entire rooms of the ship were used to stack and store bodies of the dead.
-The ship has been investigated by multiple paranormal television shows, and multiple strange occurrences have been reported during those investigations.
+The USS Salem is a decommissioned warship and has been noted as one of the most haunted naval vessels in the entire world!
+It was used as a makeshift hospital after the 1953 Ionian Earthquake, and whole rooms of the ship were used to stack and store bodies of the dead.
+Multiple paranormal television shows have investigated the vessel, and numerous strange occurrences have been reported during those investigations.
 Apparitions of sailors, moans, and frequent running footsteps have all been seen or heard aboard the USS Salem.
 While tours of the ship are available with prior planning, the outside of the ship itself is available for viewing and visiting on a whim.
 If nautical hauntings are up your alley, check out our Sailors in Salem article!

 Danvers State Mental Hospital

-Massachusetts’ very own ghost-town, Dogtown began as a respectable settlement in 1692.
-It was named after the town’s large population of stray and feral dogs.
-Eventually, the town came down with an extremely bad reputation.
-After much of the small town became abandoned in the early 1800s, the area’s vagabonds and seedy sorts began to occupy the abandoned buildings in the town.
-As time moved forward, there spread rumors of residents in Dogtown that had begun to practice witchcraft and Satanism in the buildings.
-Curses on traders were being places by Tammy Younger, a.k.a.
+Massachusetts’ very own ghost-town, Dogtown, began as a respectable settlement in 1692.
+It was named after the town’s enormous population of stray and feral dogs.
+Eventually, the town came down with a horrible reputation.
+After much of the small town became abandoned in the early 1800s, the area’s vagabonds and seedy sorts began to occupy the town’s abandoned buildings.
+As time moved forward, there spread rumors of residents in Dogtown that had started to practice witchcraft and Satanism in the buildings.
+Curses on traders were being placed by Tammy Younger, a.k.a.
 ‘Queen of the Witches.’
 To add more intrigue to the ghost-town, there are strange phrases and words carved into large boulders surrounding the town, such as ‘Help Mother.’
-The remains of Dogtown are open to hikers and wanderers, but be careful as to not upset Tammy during your visit!
+The remains of Dogtown are open to hikers and wanderers, but be careful not to upset Tammy during your visit!

 (North Adams, Massachusetts)

-Lovingly referred to as ‘The Bloody Pit,’ and a front-runner in our haunted Massachusetts list, Hoosac Tunnel has been the site of over 250 people’s demises since its construction.
-190 workers were killed during the 25-year construction of the tunnel itself.
+Lovingly referred to as ‘The Bloody Pit’ and a front-runner in our haunted Massachusetts list, Hoosac Tunnel has been the site of over 250 people’s demises since its construction.
+One hundred ninety workers were killed during the 25-year construction of the tunnel itself.
 After the tunnel opened, 30 more people lost their lives here due to freak accidents in and around the tunnel.
-An explosion took the lives of an additional 13 miners here which brought the death toll up to its now 250 lives lost.
-There comes reports of apparitions, and phantoms lights from inside the tunnel.
+An explosion took the lives of an additional 13 miners here, which brought the death toll up to its now 250 lives lost.
+There come reports of apparitions and phantoms lights from inside the tunnel.
 Be aware that the tunnel is still an active freight railway, and trespassing is not permitted.
 The surrounding forest is beautiful, however, and is open to visitors.
 Perhaps you’ll even catch a glimpse of a phantom miner peeking out from the dark.

 Belchertown State School